edwardbirdlab/BALROG-ISO/README.md

 ### 4. Creating a Sample Sheet

-BALROG-MON takes a CSV (Comma-Seperated-Value) sheet as the input.
+BALROG-ISO takes a CSV (Comma-Seperated-Value) sheet as the input.
 Note that the "sample" column will be the prefix of all output files for that sample.
 <br />
 <br />
 Example Format: